 To avoid confusion, the various CONFIG or MEDIA menu parameters do not change; the changes only affect the file written to the media.
-Furthermore, if a piece of metadata is missing, such as Reel Name, the Ki Pro Mini will write all other parameters and use the standard setting for a value for which no ancillary metadata was found.
-This means in some cases that a file could have a clip name associated to the camera recording, but the reel number associated with the clip created by the camera and the Ki Pro Mini could differ.
+If a piece of metadata is missing, such as Reel Name, the Ki Pro will write all other parameters and use the standard setting for a value for which no ancillary metadata was found.
+This means in some cases that a file could have a clip name associated to the camera recording, but the reel number associated with the clip created by the camera and the Ki Pro could differ.

-To make the integration with cameras as straightforward as possible, only one selection, 13.1 Camera Data, in the CONFIG menu parameters needs to be set as opposed to settings throughout various menu parameters in CONFIG and MEDIA menu parameters.
+To make camera integration as straightforward as possible, only one selection, 13.1 Camera Data, in the CONFIG menu parameters needs to be set as opposed to settings throughout various menu parameters in CONFIG and MEDIA menu parameters.